pritish-chatterjee/newsletter-template/README.md

 # newsletter-template
-A simple tamplate for a newsletter sign-up page.
+A simple template for a newsletter sign-up page.

 This app was built using :
 1. Node.js